programmfabrik/fylr-plugin-sequence/README.md

 * **Template for field content**
     * insert the template for the text that will be generated
     * the template must comply to the specific format below
+* **Field in object to specify the sequence**
+    * optional field in the current object to be added to the sequence reference.
+    * if this field is specified, a separate sequence is kept per value of this field
+    * this makes it possible to set different sequential numbers depending on field values in the object
 * **Start offset of the sequence**
     * optional integer value to add to the sequential number
 * **Only fill this field if a new object is inserted**